oliverfarthing/gam_sync/readme.txt

 NXTS query added, new query which has updated framework.
 Improveing response times.

 30/07/24 - Version 2.0
 Redesigned the script to handle each query independently, allowing each query to manage its own validator arrays separately.
 This adjustment supports the "activemailbox" function, which operates independently of any domain-specific logic.
 Additionally, i have moved the exporting functionality to a separate batch file (mastersync.bat).
 This change separates data processing from data exporting, improving the modularity and maintainability of the script.
 Each query now handles its own data processing, and the mastersync.bat file takes care of exporting the results.
-This separation ensures better flexibility and organization in the script’s operation.
+This separation ensures better flexibility and organization in the scriptâ€™s operation.